AceroM/khiphop-stack/README.md

 ```

 - When creating a new User, we only store their `clerk_id` and username
+- We have an `is_onboarded` field that we set true once user passes onboarding.
+If onboarded a signed in user will always redirect to the app and vice versa.
 - We define _object-level security_ using [access policies](https://www.edgedb.com/docs/datamodel/access_policies) such that users can only query, delete, and update _their own_ notes based on their `clerk_id`

 ### Relevant code: